Difference Between Cargo and Freight Forwarder Insurance

 Cargo insurance coverage includes various situations that lead to damage or loss of cargo.
 Therefore, the following are the main insurance covers:

-General Average: A ship may have to declare a general average when they face an unrecoverable situation and must sacrifice the vessel and the cargo.
-General Average is declared, and every cargo owner will be responsible and have the duty to divide the cost of damage or losses due to the unfortunate situation.
+General Average: A ship may have to declare a general average when it faces an unrecoverable situation and must sacrifice the vessel and the cargo.
+The General Average is declared, and every cargo owner will be responsible and have the duty to divide the cost of damage or losses due to the unfortunate situation.

 Marine cargo insurance will help settle the portion of the policyholder’s general average expense.

 Damage: the insurance will cover cargo damage caused by loading/offloading, weather damage, transport collisions or sudden fires.
 The cargo can be ruined due to the damage and may not be profitable.

 The insurance will reimburse the cost of repair or replacement at market value.